octue/octue-sdk-python/docs/source/dataset.rst

 Work with local and cloud datasets
 ----------------------------------
-Instantiating a dataset is the same whether it's local or cloud-based.
+Working with a dataset is the same whether it's local or cloud-based.

 .. code-block:: python